teddzyb/trackio/README.md

 # trackio
 Trackio is a personal journaling and needs tracking website developed with ASP.NET and MS SQL Server Database.
+It features a dynamic dashboard, daily logging, activity tracking, hydration tracking, sleep logging, and customizable profiles.

 ## Features